-The camper and his/her parents/guardians must agree to the rules and regulations for the health, safety and welfare of the camp and its campers and staff.
+The camper and their parents/guardians must agree to the rules and regulations for the health, safety and welfare of the camp and its campers and staff.

 Campers register for only ONE TECH OPTION per session.
 If the technology option you want is full, you may choose a different option for that session or change to another session.
 Program is subject to change without prior notice.

-A nonrefundable deposit of $200 per camper per session is required upon enrollment, plus any extra cost activities or services, which is then applied to the final tuition.
-All tuition fees must be paid in full by May 1, 2019 or you forfeit your deposit and your camper’s place at camp.
-When using a credit card, you authorize TIC Summer Camp to charge the remaining balance on May 1, 2019.
+A nonrefundable deposit of $200 per camper, per session is required upon enrollment, plus any extra cost activities or services, which is then applied to the final tuition.
+All tuition fees must be paid in full by May 1, 2020 or you forfeit your deposit and your camper’s place at camp.
+When using a credit card, you authorize TIC Summer Camp to charge the remaining balance on May 1, 2020.

+Enrollment changes can be made at any time at no cost but is based on availability at the time.
 After June 1, there are NO tuition refunds.
-Families who voluntarily withdraw on or before June 1, 2019 shall receive a full refund less the $200 nonrefundable deposit per camper per session.
-There are no refunds for absences during a session nor prorating of fees for partial attendance.
+Families who voluntarily withdraw on or before June 1 shall receive a full refund less the $200 nonrefundable deposit, per camper per session.
+There are no refunds or credits for absences during a session nor prorating of fees for partial attendance.

 Health and Safety